nighthawkcoders/spring-idea/README.md

 Everything about Spring from sping.io:
 [Spring Homesite](https://spring.io/)

 At the end of each development cycle it is a good practice to create a self-contained JAR file for deployment.
-IJ can delegate Maven to build Jar that works for deployment (Build,Execution,Depoyment > Build Tools > Maven > Runner)
+IJ can delegate Maven to build Jar that works for deployment (Build,Execution,Depoyment > Build Tools > Maven > Runner).
+Start by picking "Maven" off of right boarder of IJ.
-Select the wrench on Maven screen
 ![Maven](assets/maven.png)
-Navigate to Maven Settings, drill into Maven > Runner and enable "Delegate IDE build/run actions to Maven"
+Click-on the "Wrench" on Maven screen.
+Navigate to Maven Settings.
 ![Delegate IDE](assets/mavenrunner.png)
-After enabling use the hammer to build (not the play) to produce VERY USEFUL deployment Jar which is created in target path of project.
+Drill into Maven > Runner and enable "Delegate IDE build/run actions to Maven"
 ![Deployable Jar file](assets/target.png)
+Use the "Hammer" to build (not the "Play") this will produce a VERY USEFUL deployment Jar which is created in "Target" path as shown.

 # How to deploy Spring on Raspberry Pi